akvo/akvo-flow-docs/docs/fieldapp/3-launching-app/3-2-setting-up-users.rst

 Remember a user
 ------------------
-By default, every time the application is launced, a user needs to be selected.
-If you prefer that the application remembers the last user selected, take these steps:
+By default, every time the application is launched, a user needs to be selected.
+If you prefer that the application remember the last user selected, take these steps:

 1. Select "Settings" from the main menu.